 If your scratcher feels like it could tip over any second, that’s not very encouraging for a cat.
 Kittens cats can get very excited during playtime, hanging from ledges with their full body weight before pulling up.
 You definitely don’t want the entire thing to tip over, so it’s vital that the structure is heavy enough and stands firmly on the ground.

-Tip: If you have a kitten, don’t forget to plan for the future.
-She might not have the strength of a tiger yet, but she will be much stronger just a few short months from now.
+Tip: If you adopted a young kitten, plan for the future.
+Your tiny friend might not have the strength of a tiger yet, but it will be much stronger just a few short months from now.